The Kailashā Conspiracy

 The Yangtze Question

 Here is the geopolitical bombshell hiding in plain sight… the Yangtze River… the cradle of Chinese civilisation, the longest river in Asia, the third longest in the world at 6,300 km… does not directly originate from Mount Kailash itself.
 Its formal source is the Tanggula Mountains in the eastern Tibetan Plateau.
-But here is what matters: the Tibetan Plateau as a whole, of which Mount Kailash is the spiritual and geographical anchor, feeds the Yangtze's glacial system.
-The Yangtze basin draws from the same vast plateau that Kailash crowns.
-Over 400 million Chinese people depend on Yangtze water.
-Add the Indus, Brahmaputra, Sutlej, Karnali, Mekong, Yellow River, and Salween… all of which originate on the same plateau and the Tibetan Plateau provides freshwater to an estimated 2 billion people across ten Asian nations.
+But that distinction is almost beside the point.
+The Tibetan Plateau as a whole, of which Kailashā is both the spiritual and geographical anchor, feeds the Yangtze's entire glacial system.
+Over 400 million Chinese people depend on its water.
+Add the Indus, the Brahmaputra, the Sutlej, the Karnali, the Mekong, the Yellow River, and the Salween, all rising from the same plateau, and the numbers become difficult to absorb.
+Nearly two billion people across ten Asian nations drink, farm, and survive on water that begins its journey here.

 The Two Sacred Lakes: Where Stillness and Shadow Coexist